jonathansick/sickconfig/README.md

 ## Installation

-To setup a new Mac, first install rcm:
+To set up a new Mac, first install rcm:

 ```bash
 brew tap thoughtbot/formulae